 Sarah Bell is a painter who lives and works from Balnarring on the Mornington Peninsula,Victoria.
 She holds a Bachelor of Fine Arts from the Victorian College of the Arts and a Postgraduate Diploma of Education from Monash University.
 Bell has held four solo shows and participated in numerous group exhibitions.
 More recently, she has been a finalist in the St. Kevin’s Art Award and Omnia Art Prize and is one of five artists in the group show 'Scape' at the beautiful & Gallery, Federation Square, Melbourne.
-Not yet represented, Sarah has a forthcoming solo show for 2024 at both And Gallery Sorrento and Cook Street Collective on the Mornington Peninsula.
+Sarah has a forthcoming solo show for 2024 at both And Gallery Sorrento and Cook Street Collective on the Mornington Peninsula.

 My painting is framed by feelings of omnipotence in natural forces, atmospheric changes and poetic landscapes.
 Generally devoid of the human form, the pictures mine subject matter in the landscape and imagery from my walks around the wetlands near my home and Westernport Bay.
 I grew up in Sydney's North Shore where I wandered and explored local creeks and bushland, free of constraints.
 Sitting atop a tree full of rainbow birds as a small child, appealed to my mystical wonderings and sensibilities.
 I am aware of the transformative qualities of a beautiful landscape and this is how I need to express myself.